masteringmodernpayments/book/subscriptions.md

 end
 ```

+This should actually be an entire campaign, with emails at 30, 15, and three days before card expiration, as well as the day of.
+Experience shows that giving the customer plenty of opportunity to update their card leads to about half of them doing so before getting any failed payments at all.
+Make sure to describe what's going on and give them an easy way to login to your app and update their card.
+If the payment does eventually fail, make sure to contact them again.
+According to [Patrick McKenzie][subscriptions-patio11-rainy-day] you should also include a P.S. to the effect that you're a small business, not a bank, and that they're not in trouble or anything.
+You're sure it's a mistake so you won't be cutting them off for a few days.

+Speaking of cutting them off, you really shouldn't automatically cancel anyone's account without a manual review process.
+Charges fail sometimes and it's nobody's fault, which is why Stripe automatically retries for you for a configurable number of days.
+After that's up and the charge finally fails, send yourself an email and follow up with the customer, either by email or over the phone.

+There's one more aspect to dunning: following up on cancelled accounts.
+If a high value customer decides to cancel, give them a call and ask if there's anything you can do to change their mind.
+It's worth a shot, and most of the time you can work something out.

+## Updating Cards, Multiple Cards

 Stripe has [recently added][subscriptions-card-api-blog] a new API endpoint that allows you to update parts of the customer's card independently of the actual card number.
 So, for example, in the update action on `SubscriptionsController` you could do something like this:

 ```ruby